eth-lang/eth-lang/README.md

 `eth` is a simple lisp that aims to give you the full power of the JavaScript language and ecosystem but within the lisp syntax you've come to love.
-Most things you can write in javascript directly translate to `eth`.
+Most things you can write in JavaScript directly translate to `eth`.

 The Lisp syntax being more expressive than JavaScript aided by a few more concepts like everything being an expression, **currying** and **function composition** it becomes easy to get